hexbatch/apple-core/v1/docs/layers/a-core-layers/services/user-services.md

 # User services

-* remembers the user bearer token
-* will get a new user bearer token
 * will get user details (with attribute values)
 * will edit user details (edit attributes)
 * will store and give a basic user token (to get standard attributes)